masoodfaisal/ml-workshop/docs/README.md

 Your facilitator will have assigned you a username that you can use throughout today's workshop.
 In today's instructions
 - substitute your assigned username where you see **USERNAME**
-- substitute your password (the same for everyone today) _openshift_ where you see **PASSWORD**
+- substitute your password (the same for everyone today) _openshift_ where you see **PASSWORD** Should you need to set up users yourself, the instructions are here: https://github.com/masoodfaisal/ml-workshop/tree/main/users

 Now log into the various tools you'll be using today.
 Go ahead and accept any security warning as we're temporarily using a self-signed certificate.
 If prompted, use your **USERNAME** and **PASSWORD**:
 - [OpenShift Console](https://console-openshift-console.apps.cluster-anz-ai-ml.rhtlabs.com)